 Your privacy and access to information

-How we protect your privacy, access to hearings, recordings, transcripts and files.
+How we protect your privacy, and about your rights to access a hearing, recording, transcript and case files.

 The way VCAT handles your information is based on the legal principle that justice should usually be administered in public, with principles of privacy.